codebam/Cozmo/README.md

 # Eddie
-Eddie is a Telegram bot coded in Python, and uses the awesome [python-telegram-bot](https://python-telegram-bot.org) library as a base.

-Eddie is still in development and because of this, it might contain bugs, or it might not.
+Eddie is a Telegram bot coded in Python, and uses the awesome [python-telegram-bot](https://python-telegram-bot.org) library as a base. **Note**: Eddie is still in development, and because of this, it may or may not contain bugs.
 We'll see.

 ## License
     Copyright © 2016 Kamran Mackey